-• Article Sixty-Seven
+Article Sixty-Seven

-KILAW students should adhere to the following rules:
+KILAW students should adhere to the following rules :

-- 1. Respect School regulations and abide by attendance rules for all theoretical courses and practical training. - 2.
-Abide by the School's rules, regulations and the decisions of the school administration regarding students' and academic affairs. - 3.
-Abide to the School's security and safety regulations. - 4.
+- 1. Respect KILAW regulations and abide by attendance rules for all theoretical courses and practical training. - 2.
+Abide by KILAW rules, regulations and the decisions of the school administration regarding students' and academic affairs. - 3.
+Abide KILAW security and safety regulations. - 4.
 Adhere to proper appearance and show respect to the traditions, morals, religious and social values. - 5.
-Show respect and polite conduct in relation with faculty members and the administration staff.
+Show respect and polite conduct in relation with faculty members and the administration staff. - 6.
+Abide by the dress code set by the KILAW administration that complies with traditions.

-- 6. Abide by the dress code set by the school administration that complies with traditions. - 7.
-Smoking is strictly prohibited inside the campus or classrooms. - 8.
+- 7. Smoking is strictly prohibited inside the campus or classrooms. - 8.
 Possession of weapons and illegal substances is strictly prohibited. - 9.
-Pets and wild animals are not allowed in the School.
+Pets and wild animals are not allowed in the KILAW.